+Fair to Good water quality status was found throughout most of the York River watershed with the exception of the middle York River (YRKMH) where water quality status was Poor.
 Examination of patterns in both point and non-point source loadings in the York River suggest that overall water quality conditions with respect to nutrients should be improving within this watershed.
-Trends in nutrients in the upper segments of the Pamunkey and Mattaponi rivers appear to reflect those of the loads while those in segments downstream (YRKMH and YRKPH) appear to be decoupled from the pattern in loadings as do the trends in flow adjusted nutrient concentrations in the non-tidal portion of the Pamunkey River.
-Poor water quality status and degrading trends in water clarity were also found throughout this watershed.
+Despite this relatively few trends in nutrients were observed in the Pamunkey and Mattaponi River segments of this estuary except for post method-change improving trends in dissolved inorganic phosphorus in segments PMKTF and MPNTF and degrading long-term trends in dissolved inorganic phosphorus in segment PMKOH.
+Trends in the mainstem of the York River did not appear to be influenced by improvements in point or non-point source loadings since only degrading trends in surface total phosphorus and dissolved inorganic phosphorus were detected.
+Degrading trends in water clarity were also found throughout this watershed.
+Several improving trends in nutrients were detected in Mobjack were detected that could be tied to the reductions in point source loadings observed in that area.
+Degrading trends in water clarity were also found throughout this watershed.
 Multiple improving trends in nutrients, total suspended solids and bottom dissolved oxygen were also detected in Mobjack Bay which may be related to the reductions in point source loads of both nitrogen and phosphorus in that segment.
 Although the changes in point source nutrients observed were relatively small, the small total area and low flow rates of the York River may make Mobjack Bay more susceptible to changes in loads from local point sources.
 Alternatively, the improving trends in the adjacent Mainstem Chesapeake Bay may be also be responsible for the improvements in this segment.

 Phytoplankton conditions in the York River are reflective of the generally poor water quality status.
 Phytoplankton community status was only Fair or Poor, no trends in the P-IBI and few improving trends in phytoplankton bioindicators were observed.
 The tidal fresh Pamunkey has historically had low algal biomass, with little to no blooms, however the degrading trend of increased cyanobacterial biomass is a concern (Appendix G, Figure 3).
 In comparison, algal blooms are common events downstream in the lower York, where they can be extensive in areal coverage, long lasting, and potentially harmful to shellfish and fish.
 The most noticeable of these bloom producers is the dinoflagellate Cochlodinium polykrikoides.
-Of concern is the establishment of other potentially harmful species in these waters, such as the presence and subsequent establishment and eventual bloom status for the toxin producers Chattonella subsalsa and Alexandrium monilatum.
-These taxa with further development, may be enhanced with increased nutrient enrichment into these waters.
+Of concern is the establishment of other potentially harmful species in these waters, such as the presence and subsequent establishment and bloom status for the toxin producers Chattonella subsalsa and Alexandrium monilatum.
+These taxa and other potential HABs, may be enhanced with increased nutrient enrichment into these waters.
 All of these potentially harmful species are to be monitored throughout the year to appraise management of their status.
 Since increased nutrient levels support these blooms continued management efforts to reduce their entry into these waters should be emphasized.